University of Maryland, Baltimore County: Location

 UMBC's campus is located on 500 acres.
 It is approximately 15 minutes from Baltimore's Inner Harbor and 60 minutes from Washington, D.C.
-Baltimore-Washington International Airport is five minutes away, as well as Amtrak and Baltimore Light Rail stations (BWI Airport and BWI Business District).
+Baltimore-Washington International Airport is approximately 10 minutes away, as well as Amtrak and Baltimore Light Rail stations (BWI Airport and BWI Business District).
 In addition, the MARC Penn Line serves the UMBC population at Halethorpe Station, which is located approximately two miles away on Southwestern Boulevard in Arbutus, Maryland.
 The Halethorpe/Satellite bus transit line transports students to and from the train station.
-UMBC, three miles outside the Baltimore city limits, successfully lobbied the government to use 'Baltimore' as its address.
+UMBC, three miles outside Baltimore city limits, successfully lobbied the government to use 'Baltimore' as its address.
 While its suburban campus has minimal interaction with its surroundings, students variously consider it to be located in the towns of Catonsville (by CDP) or Arbutus (whose street grid it borders).
 The campus is undercut by a series of tunnels.

-Originally UMBC was supposed to be located in Baltimore City.
+Originally UMBC was supposed to be located in Baltimore.
 However, due to many disputes the university is located in the neighborhood of Southern Catonsville, 1.5 miles south of Catonsville's Central Business District along Frederick Road.
 Catonsville provides a college town atmosphere for UMBC by having numerous restaurants, bars, and other conveniences.
 The town also provides festivals and farmers' markets every Sunday from May to November.

+UMBC also offers seven undergraduate and four graduate programs at The Universities at Shady Grove, a campus in Rockville, Maryland that is shared by nine Maryland public universities.